Valencia: Government and administration

 Valencia is a municipality, the basic local administrative division in Spain.
-The ayuntamiento (Ajuntament in Valencian language) is formally known as the Consell Municipal de València, and it is the body charged with the municipal government and administration, and is formed by 33 elected municipal councillors.
+The ayuntamiento (Ajuntament in Valencian language) is formally known as the Consell Municipal de València and is the body charged with the municipal government and administration, and is formed by 33 elected municipal councillors.
 In 2015, Joan Ribó became the first mayor who did not belong to the People's Party (PP) since 1991, renewing his term for a second mandate following the 2019 election.
 The last municipal election took place on 28 May 2023.
 María José Catalá of the PP replaced Ribó.